UdhyaKumarKMIT/StudentDataManagement-Spring-Boot-Restful-API/README.md

 ### Step 1: Clone the Repository

-Clone the repository using the following Git command:

 ```bash
 git clone https://github.com/your-username/student-data-management-api.git
 ```

 ### Step 2: Check if your JDK version is suitable for the running the  project
-if not upgrade your JDK
+if not upgrade your JDK to JDK 23

 ### Step 3: Run the Application